reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 34. [Stored XSS firing at the "Add chart to note" popup](https://hackerone.com/reports/566400) to New Relic - 17 upvotes, $2500
 35. [Stored XSS firing at transaction map (applicationName field)](https://hackerone.com/reports/549084) to New Relic - 17 upvotes, $2500
 36. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 16 upvotes, $1000
-37. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
+37. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 16 upvotes, $0
-38. [Stored XSS via "my recent queries" selector in NRQL dashboard builder](https://hackerone.com/reports/626082) to New Relic - 15 upvotes, $2500
+38. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
-39. [[NR Synthetics] (IDOR) Ability to see full name associated with other New Relic accounts through workaround of #255894](https://hackerone.com/reports/267636) to New Relic - 15 upvotes, $1500
+39. [Stored XSS via "my recent queries" selector in NRQL dashboard builder](https://hackerone.com/reports/626082) to New Relic - 15 upvotes, $2500
-40. [[NR Synthetics] Restricted User can add/modify alert conditions on monitors without any synthetics privileges ](https://hackerone.com/reports/334143) to New Relic - 15 upvotes, $750
+40. [[NR Synthetics] (IDOR) Ability to see full name associated with other New Relic accounts through workaround of #255894](https://hackerone.com/reports/267636) to New Relic - 15 upvotes, $1500
-41. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 15 upvotes, $0
+41. [[NR Synthetics] Restricted User can add/modify alert conditions on monitors without any synthetics privileges ](https://hackerone.com/reports/334143) to New Relic - 15 upvotes, $750
-42. [[NR Alerts/Synthetics] IDOR through /policies.json with Synthetics exposes full name of other NR users](https://hackerone.com/reports/419875) to New Relic - 14 upvotes, $1500
+42. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 15 upvotes, $0
-43. [GET request to accounts.json on support site leaks the root account license key and the browser license key to a restricted user](https://hackerone.com/reports/479135) to New Relic - 14 upvotes, $750
+43. [[NR Alerts/Synthetics] IDOR through /policies.json with Synthetics exposes full name of other NR users](https://hackerone.com/reports/419875) to New Relic - 14 upvotes, $1500
-44. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 14 upvotes, $0
+44. [GET request to accounts.json on support site leaks the root account license key and the browser license key to a restricted user](https://hackerone.com/reports/479135) to New Relic - 14 upvotes, $750
 45. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 14 upvotes, $0
 46. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
 47. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500